-Hepatitis C (HCV) is a virus that is spread through blood-to-blood contact.
-The infection leads to inflammation of the liver.
-There is currently no vaccine to prevent HCV infection, however in many cases it can be cured.
+The hepatitis C (HCV) virus is spread through blood-to-blood contact and leads to inflammation of the liver.
+There is no vaccine to prevent HCV infection, however in many cases it can be cured.

-In New Zealand about 50,000 people have chronic hepatitis C and only half of these people are aware they have the virus.
+In New Zealand about 50,000 people have chronic hepatitis C. Only half of these people are aware they have the virus.

-Acute hepatitis C occurs when a person is infected with the hepatitis C virus for less than six months.
-One out of every three people infected clear the virus within 6 months.
-The other two out of every three people go on to have chronic hepatitis C.
+Acute hepatitis C occurs when a person is infected with HCV for less than six months.
+One out of every three people infected clear the virus within six months.
+The others go on to have chronic hepatitis C.

 The virus causes inflammation of the liver, which affects the way the liver works.
-The liver is a very important organ which does many tasks essential for life and growth.
-If left untreated, hepatitis C can result in a lot of scarring in the liver (cirrhosis), which stops the liver working properly.
-Liver damage can also lead to liver cancer or liver failure.
+The liver is an important organ that does many tasks essential for life and growth.
+If left untreated, HCV can result in a lot of scarring in the liver (cirrhosis), which stops the liver working properly.
+Liver damage can lead to liver cancer or liver failure.

-Many people with hepatitis C have no symptoms.
-It is often referred to as the ‘silent epidemic’ because it’s common for people not to notice any symptoms until 20 or 30 years after infection.
-However, symptoms that do appear are usually mild and non-specific.
+Many people with HCV have no symptoms.
+It is often referred to as a silent epidemic because people commonly don’t notice any symptoms until 20 or 30 years after infection.
+Any symptoms that do appear are usually mild and non-specific.
 The most common symptoms include:

-You do not have to tell anyone you have hepatitis, however you should take reasonable precautions to prevent the spread of the virus to others.
+You do not have to tell anyone you have hepatitis, but you should take reasonable precautions to prevent the spread of the virus to others.

 You may choose to share your diagnosis with particular people for support.
 It is often best to tell people you trust or people directly affected, such as household members or sexual partners.